 The site was 'officially' shut down back in 1971/72 but the decommissioning of the site and the management of large controlled explosions, took place as late as 1986 - and well within the time frame, associated with the Rendlesham Forest incident - how convenient!

-I have now experienced around 4 UFO phenomena, each one very unique and different from the others, all in different UK locations and I had others with me who also shared the same sightings with me, I lost an hour of our lives on each of these 6 occasions.
+I have now experienced 6 UFO phenomena, each one very unique and different from the others, all in different UK locations and I was in the company of others who with me, saw the same UFO's, we all lost an hour of our lives on each of these 6 occasions.
 They have all been in the alleged UFO hot spot where we are based in North West England, United Kingdom.

-I cannot explain the loss of time which I experienced, but I have tried to rationalize the sightings as perhaps a military facility testing prototype flying craft, perhaps for space exploration or some sort of means of facilitating surveillance in the areas around where these sightings were experienced.
+I cannot explain the loss of time which we all experienced, but we have tried to rationalize the sightings as perhaps being that a military facility testing prototype flying craft, perhaps for space exploration or some sort of means of facilitating covert 'Big Brother' type surveillance in the areas around where these sightings were experienced.
 We believe that a local Air force base - Warton Aerodrome, not far from Lytham-St Anne's on the Lancashire UK coastline, was and possibly still is a US air force base, so could this be another "Area 51" like the ones in Nevada USA and New Mexico, USA?
 It does make you wonder!
 The truth of course, is out there somewhere!

-I am happy to report that after each sighting I did however, find my psychic ability and my remote viewing capabilities, significantly advanced as did my daughter who like me was also trained to advanced post graduate level by Lyn Buchanan, a veteran remote viewing trainer operational in teaching US military soldiers to remote view, during the Cold War at a secret US Military base called Forte Meade in Maryland, USA and I was subsequently deemed to be the most credible witness to UFO phenomena by Tony Eccles a Ufologist from BUFORA, with whom I appeared on the "Billy Roberts" TV show here in the UK, in a televised interview about my experienced UFO phenomena, it was all great fun and I look forward to my next sighting with a balanced and open mind!
+I am happy to report that after each sighting I did however, find my psychic ability and my remote viewing capabilities, significantly advanced as did my daughter who like me was also trained to advanced post graduate level by Lyn Buchanan, a veteran remote viewing trainer operational in teaching US military soldiers to remote view, during the Cold War at a secret US Military base called Forte Meade in Maryland, USA and I was subsequently deemed to be the most credible witness to UFO phenomena by Tony Eccles a Ufologist from BUFORA, with whom I appeared on the "Billy Roberts" TV show here in the UK, in a televised interview about my experiences of UFO phenomena, it was all great fun and I look forward to my next sighting with a balanced and open mind!

-Forgive the corn - but I have to say that in the light of my experiences of UFO phenomena, I guess I am 'not alone" are you perhaps?!
+Forgive the pun - but I have to say that in the light of my experiences of UFO phenomena, I guess I am 'not alone" what about you?!

-If you experience a UFO, don't forget to phone home ET!
+If you experience a UFO, don't forget to 'phone home ET'!
+Just teasing!

 I hope you have found this article to be enlightening and an interesting read?